taskylizard/vyx/README.md

 - User-installable
 - Toggle the modules you need
-- Music module, queue, lyrics, filters (soon) — needs to be toggled
 - Economy module — needs to be toggled
 - Report system with resolvibility
 - Reminder system with snoozing
-- Fun and useful(?) commands to play with
+- Fun and useful commands to play with

 ## Usage